kalpanaa19/Aws-Dms-Mysql-to-Postgres-Migration./README.md

     ```bash
     # Connect to the target database (replace endpoint)
     psql --host=YOUR_POSTGRESQL_ENDPOINT --port=5432 --username=postgres --password --dbname=postgres
+    # AWS Database Migration: MySQL to PostgreSQL

+...(Keep your Overview and Architecture sections)...

+---

+## Phase 1: Infrastructure Provisioning

+In this phase, the core AWS resources were created and configured.
+* **VPC:** A custom VPC (`DMSPVC-vpc`) was created...
+* **RDS Databases:** Launched a MySQL source and PostgreSQL target instance, ensuring both were in the same VPC...
+* **EC2 Client:** Launched an EC2 instance into a public subnet...
+* **Security Groups:** Configured inbound rules for SSH (port 22), MySQL (3306), and PostgreSQL (5432)...

+---

+## Phase 2: Source Database Population

+This phase involved preparing the source database with sample data.
+1. Connected to the EC2 instance via SSH.
+    ```bash
+    ssh -i "key.pem" ec2-user@xx.xx.xx.xx
+    ```
+2. Installed required tools (`git`, `mariadb`, `postgresql`).
+3. Cloned the AWS sample database repository.
+    ```bash
+    git clone ...
+    ```
+4. Executed the `install-rds.sql` script to create and populate the `dms_sample` schema.

+---

+## Phase 3: Schema Conversion (SCT)

+...(Explain the SCT steps: installing drivers, creating the project, converting the schema, and applying it to the target database)...

+---

+## Phase 4: Data Migration (DMS) & Verification

+...(Explain the DMS steps: creating endpoints, the replication instance, and the final migration task.
+Then, show the `psql` command and the final `SELECT` query that verified the data was moved successfully)...
     ```
 2. Ran a final query to confirm that the data was successfully migrated.
     ```sql